Route orders to the right bridge.

 Order dispatched

-Matching orders are assigned to the destination bridge — ShipStation, your 3PL, or any connected integration.
-Non-matching orders continue to the next dispatcher.
+Matching orders route to the destination bridge.
+Non-matching orders continue to the next dispatcher in priority order.

-The condition builder gives you fine-grained control over which orders match.
-Filter by any order field — shipping address, totals, customer info, tags, or custom fields — using operators from simple equality to regex patterns.
+Filter by any order field using operators from simple equality to regex patterns.

 Rich operator set